 Disclosure: This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #FeedDogsPurina #CollectiveBias

 As a self-proclaimed crazy dog lady, there are few places I will go without my beloved morkie, Mocha.
 These include grocery stores, for obvious hygienic reasons, routine appointments, and career-related functions.
 Nonetheless, if you happen to catch me virtually anywhere else, chances are pretty good you’ll find Mocha right by my side, stealing hearts left and right with her adorable puppy dog eyes.
 Last month Andrew and I spent the weekend in San Antonio, and albeit we had an amazing time (despite the less than fortunate weather), I found myself missing her way more than I had expected.
-After being away from her for 72 consecutive hours AND being forced to leave her with a random sitter, since we don’t know very many people in Texas yet, I vowed to never exclude her from our travel plans again.
+After being away from her for 72 consecutive hours AND being forced to leave her with a random sitter (since we didn’t know many people in Texas yet), I vowed to never exclude her from our travel plans again.

 When traveling with your pets, there are a few things one should take into consideration.
 First and foremost, double-check to make sure your accommodations are pet friendly.
 If you’re unsure or can’t find the information on the website, this probably warrants a call to the reservation office.
 For a list of dog-friendly hotels in your area, I highly recommend utilizing BringFido, which is a compilation of hotels and restaurants across the country that welcome pets.
 Dogs should be up to date on vaccinations before even considering taking them on vacation with you.
 Health certifications are usually required for air-travel, so you don’t want to wait until the last minute to garner these.
 Additionally, you should ensure that your dog is in good enough health to handle the trip.
 In some situations, it may be wise to consider finding a reliable pet-sitter as to not induce stress upon your furry friend.
 If you’ve successfully done all of these things already, then great!
 Next, we’ll talk about what to bring with you when traveling with your pet.